tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

   Notebook 1: Keras Sequential model

-  Notebook 2: Pretrained ResNet50 model using Pytorch (work in progress)
+  Notebook 2: Pretrained ResNet50 model using Pytorch

 a) Define baseline model

 b) Fit model to data

-5. Improved baseline models
+5. Improved baseline models (for Notebook 1 only!)

 Apply data augmentation to the images and masks